Dave-Meloncelli/Dave-Meloncelli/README.md

 - 📫 How to reach me: dave.meloncelli@arkahna.io
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: White-faced capuchin monkeys greet each other by sticking their fingers up each others’ noses.
+- 🤘 Favourite Quote: Be a part of the solution, not a part of the problem!
 -->
 <p><img src="https://media2.giphy.com/media/3oriNPdeu2W1aelciY/giphy.gif" alt="" /></p>